Horizon4/final-project-horizon/doc/sprint0/PB.md

 ## Point Scale

- - 1 to 10, 1 being low priority and 10 being high priority
+ - 1 to 10, 1 being 3 hours of work and 10 being 30 hours of work

 ## User Stories